elastic/kibana/src/plugins/data/public/public.api.md

     value: number;
 }

+// Warning: (ae-missing-release-tag) "RequestTimeoutError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export class RequestTimeoutError extends Error {
+    constructor(message?: string);
+}

 // Warning: (ae-missing-release-tag) "SavedQuery" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)